-This measurement introduces short audible tones on the air.
+The measurement of channel separation introduces short audible tones on the air.
 It is necessary that the station is correctly tuned so that the measurements are valid (see 3.9 - FM analyzer monitor).

 On the screen STEREO GENERATOR, increase 0,1 dB the value "SUB(L-R) Adjust".